Orthopaedic virtual fracture clinic (Broomfield Hospital)

 • While you must wear a cast, any activity which promotes contraction of muscles and increased blood flow is helpful.

-Try and do the following at least 3 times a day
+Try and do the following at least three times a day.

 • Wiggle your toes while lying in bed or whilst sat up with your leg elevated.